Microphone wind filters

 Wind blowing across a microphone tends to make a horrible noise, will often overdrive the signal until it clips, and strong-enough wind can damage the microphone element (whether that be a strong breeze, the effects of rapidly moving a microphone about, or a person's breath).

 NBNever test microphones by blowing into them, you risk wind-caused damage or filling them with spit.
 Likewise with banging on the end—you can cause damage through air-pressure, or physical shock.
-Test by speaking into them, or gently touching the microphone.
+Test by speaking into them, or gently running a finger over the microphone.

 To protect against wind problems, it's advisable to use some sort of filter.
-The cheapest and simplest is an foam ball, but they can muffle the sound a bit, and they eventually disintegrate and contaminate the microphone.
+The cheapest and simplest is a foam ball, but they can muffle the sound a bit, and they eventually disintegrate and contaminate the microphone.
 Better wind filters are typically a combination of some thin material that blocks most wind, but passes most sound through without colouration, and a grille that keeps it in shape.
+The windscreen that you can see on the, above, picture of the Nakamichi microphone has an outer mesh grille (that mainly provides physical protection), with an inner lining that's a mesh made out of a finely weaved metal (about two or three times as dense as a tea strainer).

 Better still are the “blimps” that you'll often see news crews using.
 They have quite a bit of space inside them between the mike and the cage (this helps with reducing wind problems), and tend to have a variety of things to help you handle the kit (e.g. the microphone will be mounted in a shockmount, the whole thing will be mounted on a boom pole or have a pistol-grip).

-Wind filters can help prevent someone “popping” a microphone, though that's really best avoided by talking into microphones better (i.e. not directly into them when you're too close).
+Wind filters can help prevent someone “popping” a microphone, though that's really best avoided by talking into microphones better (i.e. talk past them, not directly into them when you're very close to the microphone).

 Contents